These warmly spiced gluten-free thumbprint cookies are one of my favorite healthy treats, and they are super easy to make.

 These healthy bites don't last very long in my house—two days max.
 But if they survive beyond that time, I usually place them in an airtight container and store them in the fridge for up to 5 days with jam.

-They're only slightly sweet because the jam filling will make these cookies sweeter.
-At first bite, you'll mainly taste the jam, but a few seconds later, the lovely warm spices come through, joining that delicious chewy texture.
+At first bite, you'll mainly taste the jam, but a few seconds later, the lovely warm spices come through, joining that delicious, chewy texture.

 📖 Recipe